-The Chief Scientist and one Field Scientist estimated herbaceous cover, by species, at all 64 herbaceous plots during fall of 2016 through 2020.
-The main pattern to date is that 2017 and 2018 were far more similar than 2016, 2019, and 2020 which also closely resembled one another on both axes (Figure 13a).
-The reference stations (Sites 1A and 1B) were originally dominated by Panicum gymnocarpon, but that species is no longer abundant.a species known for its dependence upon sheet flow conditions.
-Overall, the Lac des Allemands project sites are dominated by Polygonum punctatum (Figure 13b).
-The loopshaped trajectory of herbaceous cover is very clearly shown when the data are averaged for each year (Figure 14).
-Note that the pre-restoration years 2016 and 2017 map closely together on the Y axis as do post-restoration years 2018 - 2020.
-This is a clear indication of stagnant water (2016 and 2017) vs. sheet flow (2018 - 2020).
-By far the driest year was 2018 where Sites 2-8 had no standing water for nearly half of the growing season (Figure 15) and 2017 was also relatively dry.
-In contrast, these sites were flooded during all sample dates of 2016 and 2019 and 2020 were also years of high stage, which is presumably why the vegetation grouped together on the X axis for those years.
-Now that water-level data are available at several of our sites, we will be able to quantify hydrologic conditions more carefully in the future.
+The Chief Scientist and one Field Scientist estimated herbaceous cover, by species, at all 64 herbaceous plots during fall of 2016 through 2021.
+The main pattern to date is that herbaceous cover tends to decrease over time, probably caused by increased shading.
+Years 2017 and 2018 were identical along the X-axis whereas 2019 and 2020 resembled one another on both axes (Figure 13b).
+The reference stations (Sites 1A and 1B) were originally dominated by Panicum gymnocarpon, but that species is no longer abundant (This species is known for its dependence upon sheet flow conditions).
+In general, the Lac des Allemands project sites are dominated by Polygonum punctatum (Figure 14b) and Alternanthera phyloxeroides.
+Overall, eleven herbaceous species dominate (Figure 14b).
+The trajectory of herbaceous cover is clearly shown when the data are averaged for each year (Figure 13b).
+Note that pre-restoration year 2016 and post-restoration year 2021 were nearly equally flooded with very high water (X axis), but the water was stagnant during 2016 and experienced high throughput during 2021 (Y axis).
+By far the driest year was 2018 where Sites 2-8 had no standing water for about half of the growing season (Figure 15) and 2017 was also relatively dry.